 2. Mandated Reporters Under Pennsylvania Law:

 Mandated reporters include, but are not limited to, physicians, medical examiners, dentists, optometrists, nurses, hospital personnel, members of the clergy, K-12 school administrators and teachers, social service workers, day-care workers, child care or foster care workers, mental health professionals, and law enforcement officials.
-College faculty, staff or students who are working with minors in their professional or official capacity and who have questions about whether they may be considered mandated reporters under Pennsylvania law should contact the Office of Human Resources.
+All Franklin & Marshall faculty and professional staff are mandated reporters.
+Franklin & Marshall College students interacting with minors in a professional or official capacity are considered mandated reporters as well.
+All mandated reporters are required to report all incidents to the Dept of PS.
+If incident involves a Franklin & Marshall College student, the Title IX Coordinator should be notified as well.

 Even those who are not mandated reporters must report known or reasonably suspected child abuse to the Department of Public Safety, Lancaster City Police or ChildLine or all three.